 Vaccinations for children are a critical part of their healthy development.
 However, many questions have arisen surrounding these shots over the last few years.
 Parents wonder when, and sometimes if, they should vaccinate their children.

-H. Cody Meissner, MD, Chief of Pediatric Infectious Diseases at Floating Hospital for Children at Tufts Medical Center and a national expert on the vaccinations and the flu, answers questions to help parents best understand how to care for their children.
+H. Cody Meissner, MD, Chief of Pediatric Infectious Diseases at Tufts Children's Hospital at Tufts Medical Center and a national expert on the vaccinations and the flu, answers questions to help parents best understand how to care for their children.

 Every human activity from riding in a car to eating an egg carries some risk.
 There is no such thing as a risk free activity.
 The risks associated with immunization are either so minor (sore arm) or so rare (seizure), they are far outweighed by the lives saved and the illness prevented by immunization.
-Do the benefits of vaccination (avoiding infection) outweigh the risks (side effects)?
+Do the benefits of avoiding infection outweigh the potential side effects?
 Yes.
 For each vaccine, the benefit clearly outweighs the risks.

 What would happen if we stopped vaccinating?